Freaky/keventdir-rs/README.md

 ## Status

 This is just a quick proof-of-concept.
+You might find it useful or interesting, but if it breaks you get to keep all the pieces.

-Use [notify](https://github.com/passcod/notify) if you need to use something production-ready and portable.
-Note it currently uses polling on BSD's, so be wary of using it on large directories or in cases where low latency is desired.
+Use [notify](https://github.com/passcod/notify) if you need to use something production-ready and portable, though note it currently uses polling on BSD's: i.e. it does a `walkdir` every few seconds.

 ## Caveats